 R. Bridgstock, G. Hearn (2012)

 It is a method of learning that helps to meet challenges and create innovative solutions in everyday activities.
-This method is beneficial to the student, because knowledge that is created while meeting challenges is easier to understand, remember and transfer into the further activities in job market.
-Learning by solving challenges is the most suitable environment that involves and motivates students.
-Design-based learning is useful when solving real life problems that are difficult to structure and have more than one solution.
+This method is convenient to the student, because knowledge acquired while meeting challenged is easier to understand, remember and apply to the further activities in the labour market.
+Learning while meeting challenges is the most suitable environment that involves and motivates students.
+Design-based learning methodology helps to solve real life problems that are difficult to structure and have more than one solution.

 Design-based method of thinking is:

-It is a study method when students are learning by analysing and solving complex problems with teacher’s assistance.
-The result is understanding of the problem and suggesting of its solution.
+It is a way of learning when students are learning by analysing and solving complex problems with lecturer’s assistance.
+The result of such method of learning is the ability to understand the problem and suggest its solution.
 Many elements of problem-based learning can have individual variations ensuring that problem-based learning is implemented not only according to preliminary rules, but it is consistent with real context of its application.
 Application of problem-based learning develops students’ critical thinking, team work and analytical skills.
-This method develops the skills of problem solving required in practice and links theoretical knowledge with practical activities.
+This method develops the skills of problem solving required in practical activities and links theoretical elements with practical activities.